 Church of St. Mary was erected in the 13th century thanks to the support of Norman lord William Fitzmartin.
 It was rebuilt for the first time at the turn of the thirteenth and fourteenth centuries or a little later, then in the fifteenth century.
-It was renovated in 1879.
+It was renovated in the years 1834-1835, and then in 1879.

 As a result of the early modern renovation, the church was enlarged by the northern porch, and the southern wall of the nave was largely rebuilt.
 The windows of the temple were also replaced during renovation works.
 Inside the church there is a baptismal font from the 13th century.